bjornarprytz/recursive-devices/readme.md

 - Gizmo
   - Take no physical space, but conducts electricity and adds control, through buttons, wiring, effectuators (gravity field) etc.

+- Generic Inputs:
+  - If a device only cares about shape, for instance, all other characteristics could be ignored, except they are highly relevant to the physics simulation.
+  - If I make it generic, then the simulation would have to make concrete versions with various characteristics.
+  - Shit, this is something to keep in mind.
+It might not be a huge problem, if there aren't too many permutations
+  - Another possibility: Don't spawn all permutatinos, but give the input _every_ characteristic.
+Maybe not a good idea.
+  - Could alternatively use a random sample of permutations.

 ## TODO

-- Create
 - A few default implementations
   - Change shape square -> circle
   - Vice versa

-- I/O select

-- Add content:
-  - Initial puzzle
-  - Some "default" implementations that cannot be edited

 - Edit devices
   - Set desired I/O (cannot be changed)